ar2thur/swe-3313-fall-2025-team-05/requirements/decision-table.md

 # Decision Table

 This page documents the decision rules for Version 1 of our Missile E-Commerce Site.
-Each table is shown as an image (visible inline) followed by a short, clearly written rules summary.
+Each table is shown as an image (visible inline) followed by a short written rules summary.

 ---